 Also try out our classic Alka Seltzer Experiment!

 Have your kids ever seen a lava lamp?
 Well these aren’t exactly the same but they still look pretty cool!
+Also check out our Valentine’s Day erupting lava lamp.

 This fizzing chemistry reaction isn’t just for Easter!
 Hide anything inside your eggs for a fun surprise for your kids.
 Check out our options!